 Whether on the road or at home, I’m always writing.
 My work has been published in the likes of Roads and Kingdoms, Edible Queens, Buzzfeed, and BBC.com, and Stories My Suitcase Could Tell has been featured in Cosmopolitan, National Geographic Traveller, and Wanderlust Magazine, among others.
-(You’ll find my most recent journalism clips over on my Contently portfolio.)
+(You’ll find more journalism clips over on my portfolio, or Contently profile.)

 I grew up in Scotland’s beautiful Outer Hebrides, and at the end of 2014, I moved to New York City with my husband (who you’ll see on here from time to time as “Mr. Stories My Suitcase Could Tell!”).
 From the city that never sleeps, I work as a freelance writer covering everything from food to fashion, and blog about travel, whether near or far.